11ty/11ty-website/src/docs/plugins/edge.md

 ## How does it work?

-Don’t already have an Eleventy project?
-Let’s go through the [Getting Started Guide first](/docs/getting-started/) and come back here when you’re done!
+If you don’t yet have an Eleventy project, go through the [Getting Started Guide first](/docs/getting-started/) and come back here when you’re done!

 ### 1. Installation